 Brandon A. Granda is an Associate with the Firm and a recent graduate from Seton Hall University School of Law.
 While in law school, Mr. Granda served as an intern for the City of Hoboken Corporation Counsel where he worked closely with City officials to draft ordinances and gained a background in representing municipalities in various legal matters.
 Mr. Granda also interned for the New York Liquidation Bureau and the New Jersey Office of the Attorney General in the Division of Criminal Justice.
 In addition to his various internship positions, Mr. Granda also competed and became a finalist in both the Eugene Gressmen Moot Court Competition and the Ronald J. Riccio Moot Court Competition at Seton Hall Law.
 Mr. Granda also served as a student attorney for Seton Hall’s Juvenile Justice Clinic and was an associate editor for the Seton Hall Law Circuit Review.
 During Law School, Mr. Granda served as a judicial intern to the Honorable Michael A. Shipp in the United States District Court for the District of New Jersey where he gained experience in matters involving the New Jersey Consumer Fraud Act, the Truth in Lending Act, Comprehensive Environmental Response, Compensation, and Liability Act, and federal jurisdiction. […]

-John has been practicing law since 2018, and he concentrates his practice in custody and support.
+John has been practicing law since 2018, and he concentrates his practice in domestic violence, custody and support.
 John grew up in Albuquerque, New Mexico, but recently moved to Warren County with his wife and daughter.
 His father was an attorney, and John was able to see how much his father helped others through his profession.
 John chose to go to law school so he could one day help others in the same way his father did.
 As a law student, John worked in the Economic Justice Clinic where he represented clients who were unable to afford an attorney.
 It was there that John fully began to understand the financial, emotional, and even physical toll that a lawsuit can have on a person.
 Because of this experience, his goal is to vigorously advocate on behalf of his clients in order to relieve some of the stress and anxiety that each client is sure to have.
 He has a passion for helping people, and he enjoys helping others navigate the legal system.

 Attorney Fackenthall has been practicing law since 2015, and she concentrates her practice in social security disability and employment law.
 As a lifelong native of the Lehigh Valley, Kelly is driven by her passion for helping others and her community.
 This drive is the reason why she is an attorney today.
 She is diligent in her work, and she believes that being a good listener is one of the most important skills an attorney can have.
 Kelly actively listens to her clients and works hard to provide them with the attention and care they deserve.
 She is passionate about fighting for the rights of wronged employees, injured workers, and those with disabilities, and she strives to pursue justice for all of her clients.